noahlz/lein-hello/README.md

 ## Installation

 This plugin is not deloyed to Clojars.
-Therefore, run `make install` to ensure it is in your local repository before trying to use it.
+Therefore, run `lein install` to ensure it is in your local repository before attempting to use it.

 For user-level plugins put `[lein-hello "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-hello 0.1.0-SNAPSHOT`.